montagejs/montagejs.org/docs/troubleshooting.md

 **I get an "Object "xxx" not found at "yyy"" error message.**

-If you provide an invalid value for a serialized object's `"name"` property, MontageJS will generate an error.
+If you provide an invalid value for a serialized object's `"name"` property, Mod will generate an error.
 For example, the following serialization will generate this error, since the symbol name is misspelled `"Buttonn"` instead of `"Button"`.

 ```json
 <script type="text/montage-serialization">